 Partnership with the International Baccalaureate Organization (IBO)

-Students in the MA in Learning and Technology, upon graduation, who choose the IBO option, are eligible to receive the IB Advanced Certificate in Teaching and Technology Research provided by the IBO.
+Learners in the MA in Learning and Technology, upon graduation, who choose the IBO option, may be eligible to receive the IB Advanced Certificate in Teaching and Technology Research provided by the IBO.

 What is an IB Advanced Certificate?